noeldelgado/gemini-scrollbar/README.md

 ###### Solution Proposal

 Check the scrollbar size.
 If the scrollbar size is zero (which means the scrollbars are already “over the content”) then we **do nothing**.
-Otherwise we simply “hide” native scrollbar and show custom on it's place.
+Otherwise we simply “hide” native scrollbar and show custom in its place.

 ## Demo